Welcome to the Quest Club!

-Please note, that only 3 reserve riders and horses are allowed for 2015.
-As we are asking all TQ riders to become paid British Dressage members, it doesn't seem fair to have too many of you on the sub bench.
+Please note, that only 3 reserve riders and horses are allowed as we are asking all TQ riders to become paid British Dressage members, it doesn't seem fair to have too many of you on the sub bench.
 Got too many reserve riders?
 Make another team!

 Don't forget to put forward your team's region, this is the regional leaderboard your points and ranking will be allocated to.
 Not sure which region you reside in?
 Take a look at our map of the BD regions.

 Please return all Team Registration forms to: Team Quest, British Dressage, Building 2020, Copse Drive, Meriden, West Midlands.
-CV5 9RG or email them to Team Quest
+CV5 9RG or email them to Quest HQ.

 Once we've got your registration form and all your BD numbers, your team captain will receive an email from TQHQ to confirm that your team is registered and ready to go!

 Want to check that your team name hasn't already been taken?
-Have a look at our list of TQ team names (from the end of 2015)
+Email us at Quest HQ.

 Quest Competition Dates